-Molina Providers shall develop and implement confidentiality procedures to guard Member protected health information, in accordance with HIPAA privacy standards and all other applicable Federal and State regulations.
+Molina Providers shall develop and implement confidentiality procedures to guard Member protected health information, in accordance with HIPAA privacy standards and all other applicable federal and state regulations.
 This should include, and is not limited to, the following:

-• Ensure that medical information is released only in accordance with applicable Federal or State law in pursuant to court orders or subpoenas.
+Ensure that medical information is released only in accordance with applicable federal or state law in pursuant to court orders or subpoenas.

-- Maintain records and information in an accurate and timely manner. - Ensure timely access by Members to the records and information that pertain to them. - Abide by all Federal and State Laws regarding confidentiality and disclosure of medical records or other health and enrollment information. - Protect Medical Records from unauthorized access. - Restrict access to computerized confidential information. - Take precautions to prevent inadvertent or unnecessary disclosure of protected health information. - Educate and train all staff on handling and maintaining protected health care information. - Ensure that confidential information, such as patient race, ethnicity, preferred language, sexual orientation, gender identity, and social determinants of health is protected.
+- Maintain records and information in an accurate and timely manner. - Ensure timely access by Members to the records and information that pertain to them. - Abide by all federal and state laws regarding confidentiality and disclosure of medical records or other health and enrollment information. - Medical records are protected from unauthorized access. - Access to computerized confidential information is restricted. - Precautions are taken to prevent inadvertent or unnecessary disclosure of protected health information. - Education and training all staff on handling and maintaining protected healthcare information. - Ensure that confidential information, such as patient race, ethnicity, preferred language, sexual orientation, gender identity and social determinants of health is protected.

 Additional information on medical records is available from your local Molina Quality department.
-For additional information regarding HIPAA, please see the Compliance section of this Provider Manual.
+For additional information regarding HIPAA, please refer to the Compliance section of this Provider Manual.

-Advance Directives (Patient Self-Determination Act)
+Advance directives (Patient Self-Determination Act)

-Molina complies with the advance directive requirements of the States in which the organization provides services.
+Molina complies with the advance directive requirements of the states in which the organization provides services.
 Responsibilities include ensuring Members receive information regarding advance directives and that contracted Providers and facilities uphold executed documents.

-Advance Directives are a written choice for health care.
-There are two (2) types of Advance Directives:
+Advance directives are a written choice for health care.
+There are two (2) types of advance directives:

-- Durable Power of Attorney for Health Care: allows an agent to be appointed to carry out health care decisions. - Living Will: allows choices about withholding or withdrawing life support and accepting or refusing nutrition and/or hydration.
+- Durable power of attorney for health care: allows an agent to be appointed to carry out health care decisions. - Living will: allows choices about withholding or withdrawing life support and accepting or refusing nutrition and/or hydration.

-When There Is No Advance Directive: The Member's family and Provider will work together to decide on the best care for the Member based on information they may know about the Member's end-of-life plans.
+When there is no advance directive: The Member's family and Provider will work together to decide on the best care for the Member based on information they may know about the Member's end-of-life plans.

-Providers must inform adult Molina Members eighteen (18) years old and up of their right to make health care decisions and execute Advance Directives.
-It is important that Members are informed about Advance Directives.
+Providers must inform adult Molina Members 18 years old and up of their right to make health care decisions and execute advance directives.
+It is important that Members are informed about advance directives.

-Members who would like more information are instructed to contact Member Services or are directed to the CaringInfo website at caringinfo.org/planning/advance-directives/ for forms available to download.
+Members who would like more information are instructed to contact Molina Member Customer Service or are directed to the Caringinfo website at caringinfo.org/planning/advance-directives for forms available to download.
 Additionally, the Molina website offers information to both Providers and Members regarding advance directives, with a link to forms that can be downloaded and printed.

-PCPs must discuss Advance Directives with a Member and provide appropriate medical advice if the Member desires guidance or assistance.
+PCPs must discuss advance directives with a Member and provide appropriate medical advice if the Member desires guidance or assistance.